znields/vidcycle/README.md

 #### Step 4: Ready, Set, Go!
 - **You're All Set!**: Congratulations, you've successfully installed VidCycle!
 You're now ready to start adding awesome data overlays to your cycling videos.

-## Usage
+## VidCycle Usage Guide

+Here's a clear and simple guide to help you create those amazing videos with data overlays.
+Let's dive in!

+#### Step 1: Start Your Journey
-1. Begin recording a video on your camera of choice and make sure that the time on your camera is correctly set.
+- **Record Your Ride**: Use any camera you like.
+Just make sure the time on your camera is correctly set to match real-world time.

+#### Step 2: Mark Your Start Moments
-2. While the video is recording press the lap button on your Garmin bike computer.
+- **Use the Lap Button**: While recording, press the lap button on your Garmin bike computer whenever you want to highlight a specific moment.
-3. Ensure that your camera microphone can hear the beep noise that plays from the Garmin computer so that you can specify this during rendering.
-The moment you press the lap button will be the "action" sync point to align your Garmin file and your video.
+- **Catch the Beep**: Ensure your camera's microphone can pick up the beep from your Garmin.
+This beep is crucial as it serves as the 'action' sync point to align your Garmin data with your video.

+#### Step 3: Save Your Adventure
-4. Finish your recording and bike ride and load the video files and the Garmin FIT file on to your computer.
+- **Transfer Files to Your Computer**: After your ride, load both the video files and the Garmin FIT file onto your computer.

+#### Step 4: Run VidCycle
-5. Run `$ python3 main.py` specifying the parameters so that the program can align your video with the lap time that you marked on the Garmin computer.
-If you need help understanding the params, run `$ python3 main.py --help`.
+- **Align and Process**: Execute `python3 main.py` with the necessary parameters to align your video with the lap times from your Garmin.
+Need help with parameters?
+Just run `python3 main.py --help` for guidance.

+#### Step 5: Enjoy the Result
-6. Wait for the program to finish running and enjoy your video.
+- **Relive Your Ride**: After the program finishes processing, sit back and enjoy your cycling journey with all the key data beautifully integrated into your video.

 ## Example Video

+Here's an example video that gives you an idea of what you can create.

 [![Fat Cake - Hawk Hill - August 22, 2023](https://img.youtube.com/vi/AgSG2Q-ejGk/0.jpg)](https://www.youtube.com/watch?v=AgSG2Q-ejGk)